 Smart Storage Cup: This is a small cup on the left side of the machine that you can use to store tools.

 The Rollers: These small rollers on the bottom of the machine pull the cutting mat into the machine and move the mat as the machine cuts.

 Star Wheels: The Star Wheels are small plastic wheels attached to the metal bar in the machine.
 They work to “grip” the material as it passes through the machine.
-When you cut leather or other thicker materials (such as the balsa wood shown above), you will need to move these to the sides.
+You will need to move these to the sides when you cut leather or other thicker materials (such as the balsa wood shown above).
 Otherwise, you want to make sure that they are spaced evenly on the bar.

 Cutting Tool: Whatever tool you are using to cut your materials.
 It could be a Rotary Tool, Knife Tool, Fine Point Blade, or Deep Cut Blade.

 Buttons: Depending on your machine, you will have buttons on the top right of the machine to pause and start.
 Load the cutting mat, and unload the cutting mat.
 You may also have a Smart Set Dial to select which type of material you are cutting.

 Cricut Machine Storage Ideas

 After many years of just keeping my Cricut on my crafting table, I decided it was time to move it and purchased a rolling cart for my machine.

 My Cricut fits perfectly on the top of the machine, and I can use the drawers below to store the cutting materials.

 I have a set of wood trays that I keep next to my craft table to keep track of my Cricut scraps.
 I have one for Iron-On Vinyl, Vinyl, Patterned Vinyl and will soon add another tray for my Cricut Smart Materials scraps.